 About Cathie Sudlow

 Professor Cathie Sudlow was commissioned to lead this review in light of her expertise in pioneering data science initiatives.
-Cathie is Chief Scientist and Deputy Director of Health Data Research UK and Director of the British Heart Foundation (BHF) Data Science Centre, which enables data-led research to improve heart and circulatory health.
+Cathie was Chief Scientist and Deputy Director of Health Data Research UK and Director of the British Heart Foundation (BHF) Data Science Centre, which enables data-led research to improve heart and circulatory health.
+She stepped down from these roles in August 2024 to lead the major, new Adolescent Health Study and maintains an advisory role at HDR UK following her new appointment.
 She is also Chair of Neurology and Clinical Epidemiology at the University of Edinburgh.

 Cathie’s research interests have always been firmly embedded in the world of big data.
 Over the last 15 years, her focus has been on leading large-scale, collaborative, open-science initiatives that enable a better understanding of the causes and consequences of health and disease across the life course, leading to new and improved approaches to prevention, diagnosis and treatment.